JMRaczynski/JS-Checkio/README.md

 # JS-Checkio
-Link to my profile to Checkio platform.
+Link to my profile on Checkio platform.